Meimei07/django-online-learning-system/Readme.md

 ## 📖 Usage

-1. Navitgate to project folder and activate the environment
+1. Navigate to project folder and activate the environment

 ```
   pipenv shell